WatchTheory/Crude-Oil-Report/README.md

 - U.S Energy Information Admiration

 #### Recommendation
-- "We will maintain our ongoing monitoring of Gulf Field Production."
+- We will maintain our ongoing monitoring of Gulf Field Production.